slatedocs/slate/source/includes/_autocomplete_items.md

 --------- | ----------- | ----------
 item_name | Yes | The name of the item, as it will appear in the autocomplete suggestions autocomplete_section | Yes | Your autocomplete suggestions can have multiple sections like "Products" and "Search Suggestions".
 This indicates which section this item is for.
-See [your dashboard](/dashboard) for the section names to use.
+See [your dashboard](/dashboard) for the section names to use. id | No | An arbitrary ID you optionally specified when adding the item.
+If passed in, you don't need to pass in item_name.

 ## Modify an Item